Our Team

 Nick comes to ACAT with experience in earth science, education, permaculture design, and food systems.
 He uses these skills to guide ACAT’s Yarducopia program, provide research-based recommendations, and support and assist with other efforts.

 Nick loves working with community members to improve Alaska’s food systems, ecosystems, and soils.
-He also serves on the board of directors of the Alaska Master Gardeners and participates in the Alaska Food Policy Council's Food Recovery Committee.
+He served on the board of directors of the Alaska Fruit Growers Association and Alaska Master Gardeners (each for four years) and currently participates in the Alaska Food Policy Council's Food Recovery Committee.
 In his free time, he plays cello in a chamber orchestra, bikes, skis around beautiful Anchorage, and tends a garden.

 PATTI SAUNDERS